tinhuynh/foi-management-public/README.md

 ### A. High-Level Summary

-This solution implements **seven enterprise-grade capabilities**, each designed to reflect real-world government and large-organisation requirements.
-These features demonstrate production-aligned design, robust integration patterns, and operational maturity beyond typical junior implementations.
+This solution implements **seven enterprise capabilities** designed to reflect real-world government and large-organisation requirements.

 ---